vassilz/angular-project/README.md

 ## Localization

 This application has been localized in Bulgarian, and English.

+To generate new translations, or modify existing ones, run `ng extract-i18n` and then adjust the Bulgarian translation as needed in the messages.bg.xlf file.

 By default it runs with Bulgarian localization, when you start it with `ng serve`.